abmoll/BlackjackProject/README.md

 ## Description

 This project creates a working blackjack card game between a dealer and a player.
 Cards are drawn from a deck and given to the various players.
+The player can choose to hit or stay.

 ## Topics Covered